 Some bowel cancers are diagnosed when they have already spread beyond the bowel (advanced bowel cancer).
 This may be because the primary cancer never caused obvious symptoms.
 The tests discussed in this section are used for diagnosing both early and advanced bowel cancer.
-The treatments are covered in separate section.
+The treatments are covered in separate sections:

-To check for problems in the lowest part of the bowel (anus and rectum), your doctor will insert a gloved finger into your anus and feel for any lumps or swelling.
+Your doctor will examine your body, feeling your abdomen for any swelling.
+To check for problems in the rectum and anus, your doctor will insert a gloved, lubricated finger into your anus and feel for any lumps or swelling.
 This is called a digital rectal examination (DRE).

 The DRE may be uncomfortable, but it shouldn't be painful.
-Because the rectum is a muscle, it can help to try to relax during the examination.
+Because the anus is a muscle, it can help to try to relax during the examination.
 The pressure on the rectum might make you feel like you are going to have a bowel movement, but it is very unlikely that this will happen.

 You may have a blood test to assess your general health and to look for signs that suggest you are losing blood in your stools.